MoriahI-NU/concurrency/README.md

 Implementing concurrency shaved 0.62 seconds off the total runtime.

 ## Management and Future Studies
-If hypothetical management were interested as to the benefits and detriments of using concurrency with Go, I would say that it definitely is worth looking into.
-Concurrency saves time, as illustrated here.
-Granted, my experiment saved a fraction of a second but my experiment was also quite simple.
-The code itself was short, the tasks easily achievable, and the data was not incredible large.
+If hypothetical management were interested in the benefits and detriments of using concurrency with Go, it definitely is worth looking into.
+Concurrency has the potential to save time, as illustrated here.
+Granted, my experiment only saved a fraction of a second but my experiment was also quite simple.
+The code itself was short, the tasks easily achievable, and the data was not incredibly large.
 If you are dealing with a project that is much more complex, takes a lot longer to complete, and time is an absolute priority, then concurrency could definitely help.
-However, for something like this project - a simple prediction that takes less than three seconds, it's not necessary.
+It is worth noting that concurrency may not always improve the runtime of your code.
+It all depends on the data flow requirements of your particular project, so it's important to run your own benchmark test and consider your own unique specifications.
+However, when running something similar to this project - a simple prediction that takes less than three seconds, concurrency is not necessary.
 Additionally, implementing concurrency requires more code which could come with its own learning curve and make things less easily readable.

 Some things that could help expand on this experiment would be using a much larger dataset (this one was only ~500 rows long) and increasing the task complexity of the code.
 In addition to CPU time, memory usage should also be measured.
 Memory usage could be visualized to see how it is affected throughout the duration of the runtime for each experiment.